-The 50 Countries Where It's Most Dangerous to Follow Jesus in 2021
+The 50 Countries Where It’s Most Dangerous to Follow Jesus in 2021

 “You might think the [list] is all about oppression. … But the [list] is really all about resilience,” stated David Curry, president and CEO of Open Doors USA, introducing the report released today.

 “The numbers of God’s people who are suffering should mean the Church is dying—that Christians are keeping quiet, losing their faith, and turning away from one another,” he stated.
 “But that’s not what’s happening.
-Instead, in living color, we see the words of God recorded in the prophet Isaiah: ‘I will make a way in the wilderness and rivers in the desert.’
-(Isaiah 43:19, ESV)”
+Instead, in living color, we see the words of God recorded in the prophet Isaiah: ‘I will make a way in the wilderness and rivers in the desert’” (Isa.
+43:19, ESV).

-The listed nations comprise 309 million Christians living in places with very high or extreme levels of persecution, up from 260 million in last year’s list.
+The listed nations contain 309 million Christians living in places with very high or extreme levels of persecution, up from 260 million in last year’s list.

 Another 31 million could be added from the 24 nations that fall just outside the top 50—such as Cuba, Sri Lanka, and the United Arab Emirates (UAE)—for a ratio of 1 in 8 Christians worldwide facing persecution.
 This includes 1 in 6 believers in Africa and 2 out of 5 in Asia.

-Note: Correction: In its first release of the report, Open Doors miscategorized the primary source of persecution in Colombia (No. 30) as “clan oppression.”
-The correct primary source is “organized crime and corruption.”